 It is important to note that hooded eyes aren’t always a problem.
 Some people enjoy their hooded eyes and many celebrities sport the eye shape.
 But if excess skin and fatty tissue makes you appear tired or angry or older than you are, you can discuss possible solutions with a facial plastic surgeon.
 Depending on your facial shape, there are a few options for correcting the issue.

-If the hooding is caused by a low or sagging brow line, then a brow lift may be the best solution.
-Only a facial plastic surgeon can make this determination, however, so be sure you consult with a surgeon who is heavily experienced in brow lifts and facial aesthetics.
+If the hooding is caused by a low or sagging brow line, then a temporal facelift (brow lift) may be the best solution.
+Only a facial plastic surgeon can make this determination, however, so be sure you consult with a surgeon who is heavily experienced in temporal lifts and facial aesthetics.